Bays, Pacific Northwest

 The road into little Bear Bay is good for 2 wheel drive and is very scenic, bring your camera and keep your eyes open, you might see elk, deer or bears on your way in.

-There is also camping on Mccreight lake, Pye lake or Stella lake, all these lakes are close to little bear bay.
-All these lakes feed the bear river and in themselves are a great place to camp, plenty of campgrounds, both Provincial and BC forestry rec sites are all well maintained and the beaches are sandy.
+There is also camping on Pye lake or Stella lake, these lakes are close to little bear bay.
+These lakes are in themselves a great place to camp, plenty of campgrounds, both Provincial and BC forestry rec sites are all well maintained and the beaches are sandy. there is lots of campgrounds on McCreight Lake.

 You can head over to the private rock bay campsite or the free elk bay campgrounds easily from here as well, all great places to camp.